-For the past 2-years Big Heart Tea Co. has been on the search to connect our herbs and spices with real people throughout the supply chain.
-Along the way we’ve learned that the herb and spice trade is old, dusty and primed for innovative.
+For the past 2-years Big Heart Tea Co., has been on a quest to connect our herbs and spices with real people throughout the supply chain.
+Along the way, we’ve learned that the herb and spice trade is old, dusty and primed for innovation.

-We reject the clandestine, exploitative trade practices of the current market, and we know that a growing section of the market does, too.
+We reject these clandestine, exploitative trade practices, and we know that a growing section of the market does, too.

-Our list of thanks is long, y’all AND starts and ends with you.
+Our list of thanks is long, y’all, AND it starts and ends with you.

-Extra special thanks to Arch Grants board, staff and judges for believing in us.
-Baba Jideo, Makers Valley, for making our 7am web development meeting banging.
-Laura Burkemper, the Catalyst Center, for helping us find the best words to talk about our work.
-Jason Bockman, Strange Donuts, for helping us form the best pitch ever!
+Extra special thanks to Arch Grants board, staff, and judges for believing in us.
+Baba Jideo of Makers Valley for making our 7am web development meeting banging.
+Laura Burkemper of the Catalyst Center for helping us find the best words to talk about our work.
+Jason Bockman of Strange Donuts for helping us form the best pitch ever!
 Chelsie Helligie, for overcoming all obstacles and putting the final touches on our grant from an internet cafe in Thailand.
 My momma, Donna Govro, for input and support in every single way.
 Kunthearath Nhek-Morrissey, for reading our application in the first round as a judge and defending our application in the second round as our new VP Operations and Sustainability.

 Thank you, thank you, thank you.